xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD05_LAB_MANUAL.md

 4. Run the docker container which is listening on a default port.
 5. Open a browser and navigate to **localhost:8080/api/hotels**, and check that you are getting the expected response in the JSON format.

-#### Task 2: Publish the application into a local container using Microsoft Visual Studio
+#### Task 2: Publish the application into a local container using Visual Studio

 1. In Microsoft Visual Studio 2017, open *[Repository Root]***\AllFiles\Mod05\Labfiles\Exercise3\Starter\BlueYonder.Hotels.Service\BlueYonder.Hotels.Service.sln** .
 2. Add **Docker Support** and in the **Docker Support Options** window, select **Linux**.